MicrosoftDocs/learn/learn-pr/azure/azure-sql-performance/includes/4-monitor-troubleshoot-performance.md

 - HADR_DATABASE_FLOW_CONTROL
 - HADR_THROTTLE_LOG_RATE_SEND_RECV

 Even though these waits may not slow down your application you may not be expecting to see these since they are specific to using an Always On Availability Group (AG).
-(BC) tiers use AG technology behind the scenes to implement SLA and availability features of a BC service tier.
+(BC) tiers use AG technology behind the scenes to implement SLA and availability features of a BC service tier so these wait types are expected (long wait times though may indicate a bottleneck).

 #### Hyperscale

-The Hyperscale architecture can result in some unique performance wait types that are prefixed with **RBIO**.
+The Hyperscale architecture can result in some unique wait types that are prefixed with **RBIO**.
 In addition, DMVs, catalog views, and Extended Events have been enhanced to show metrics for Page Server reads.

 You will now learn in an exercise how to monitor and solve a performance problem for Azure SQL using the tools and knowledge you have gained in this unit.